gitAbishek/LSMProduct/readme.txt

 == Description ==

 A complete solution to create and sell online courses.
-The plugin interface is built on react hence creating courses, lessons, quizes are as smooth and easy as it can be.
+The plugin is powered by React js; hence creating courses, lessons, quizzes are super smooth and easy.
+The best part is the beautifully designed interactive learning page with easy course navigation, distraction-free mode, Course Progress bar, and dedicated place for Questions and Answers.

 ### Features And Options:

 * Unlimited courses and lessons
 * Unlimited Quizes
+* Sell courses
 * Accept Payment via PayPal
+* Clean Design
+* Interactive Learning Page
+* Distraction Free Mode
+* Questions and Answers
+* Course Progress Bar
+* Advanced Quiz Builder
+* Responsive Design
+* Compatible with any theme

 == Frequently Asked Questions ==